Ohel Rachel Synagogue: Construction

-The Ohel Rachel Synagogue was constructed by Sirs Jacob Elias and Edward Elias Sassoon of the wealthy Sassoon family of Baghdadi-Jewish origin, who built many of Shanghai's historic structures.
-It replaced its predecessor, the Beth El Synagogue, which was established in 1887, and was designed by the Shanghai firm of Robert Bradshaw Moorhead and Sidney Joseph Halse.
+The Ohel Rachel Synagogue was constructed by Sir Jacob Elias and Sir Edward Elias Sassoon of the wealthy Sassoon family, who built many of Shanghai's historic structures.
+It replaced its predecessor, the Beth El Synagogue, established in 1887, and was designed by the Shanghai firm of Robert Bradshaw Moorhead and Sidney Joseph Halse.
 It was built on Seymour Road (now North Shaanxi Road), in the western section of the Shanghai International Settlement.

 The building was opened in March 1920 and consecrated by the recently arrived Rabbi W. Hirsch, the first rabbi of the Shanghai Sephardim community, on 23 January 1921.
 The synagogue was named after Jacob Sassoon's late wife, Rachel, but, as he also died shortly before its dedication, it was dedicated to the couple together.
 It was also colloquially known as the Seymour Synagogue from its former address.

 Ohel Rachel was the first purpose-built synagogue in Shanghai.
 Built as a scaled-up neo-Baroque pavilion entered through an Ionic portico recessed between massive rusticated piers in antis, its interior arrangement and the use of round-headed windows on its sides were patterned after the Bevis Marks and Lauderdale Road Synagogues in London.
 Ohel Rachel's cavernous sanctuary, overlooked by a second floor with wide balconies, has a capacity of 700 people.
 Its walk-in ark, which held 30 Torah scrolls, was flanked by marble pillars.
 The facility also included a library, ritual bath (mikveh), and playground.
 Ohel Rachel is the largest synagogue in the Far East and is described as "second to none in the East".